-“Disney Goes Hawaiian” is how this family sees Aulani, the company’s first and already successful venture running a themed beach vacation resort not related to an amusement park.
+“Disney Goes Hawaiian” is how this family sees Aulani, the company’s first themed beach vacation resort not related to an amusement park.

 Now it’s my turn to catch the wave surging behind me.
 One, two, three, four paddles to get ahead of the curl, then push up my chest, swivel my legs underneath sideways, stand upright, feet parallel, knees soft and I fly head-first into the salty froth again, and come up laughing.
 My son yells, “Wipe Out!”

 Thanks to Disney for an Unforgettable Hawaii Vacation

 If anyone would have told me I’d be thanking Disney for these fun family memories and bruised shins, I would have told them they’re high on pixie dust.
 But here we are surfing with Honolulu’s Hawaiian Fire Surf School on a Disney vacation.

 This seems unbelievable because we aren’t the textbook, or should I say storybook, family regularly spending our vacation dollars making Disney memories.
 Until now we had only two Disney chapters in our family’s travel photo albums, both when Will was 7-years old and he truly believed he could fly like Peter Pan.